 The software works on Mac, Windows, and Linux operating systems.
 There’s even support for android and iOS devices which lets you take the VPN mobile.

-Once the you’ve installed BufferedVPN it will look at little something like this:
+Once you’ve installed ExpressVPN it will look at little something like this:

 All you have to do is enter your username and password and select the geographic location / server you’d like to connect to.
 For example.
 I live in Budapest, Hungary and I want to change my IP address to Chicago.
 I simply Select Chicago, Illinois from the list of locations I’d like to connect through.